SciEcon/Intelligent-Economics-XAI-Autumn-2021/project1/Readme.md

 # Gambit
 [Website](http://www.gambit-project.org/)
 ### 1. Introduction
-[Gambit](http://www.gambit-project.org/) is an open-source collection of tools for doing computation in game theory ([Gambit](http://www.gambit-project.org), 2017).
-It provides a graphical interface to help get intuition about simple games and command-line tools and Python scripting API to support practical applications.
+[Gambit](http://www.gambit-project.org/) is an open-source collection of tools for doing computation in game theory.
+It provides a graphical interface to help get intuition about simple games and command-line tools and Python scripting API to support practical applications ([Gambit](http://www.gambit-project.org), 2017).
 However, the Python API is sometimes not stable and the graphical interface is more recommended.
 Check [official website](http://www.gambit-project.org/) to get started with Gambit.
 ![Gambit](images/Gambit.png)
 <p align="center"><b><i>Figure 4: Gambit overview</i></b></p>